 What Results Can Be Achieved with Gastric Bypass?

 If you’re considering bariatric surgery, you are likely wondering about the results you can expect to see following your procedure.
-Gastric bypass surgery can produce significant results in a short amount of time, especially when compared to the time required to lose weight on your own.
+Gastric bypass surgery doesn’t have an extensive physical recovery time, and can produce significant results in a short amount of time, especially when compared to the time required to lose weight through diet and exercise alone.
 Many patients who undergo gastric bypass experience a high rate of success.
-Studies show that the procedure results in a greater percentage of excess body weight lost when compared to the effects of other bariatric surgeries, with many patients losing up to 50-65 percent of their excess body weight.
-Your doctor will be able to tell you more specific information about the results you can expect to achieve with gastric bypass.
+Studies show that the procedure results in a greater percentage of excess body weight lost when compared to the effects of other bariatric surgeries, with patients losing on average 70 percent of their excess body weight.7 Your doctor will be able to tell you more specific information about the results you can expect to achieve with gastric bypass.

 Gastric Bypass Recovery & Follow Up

 Following surgery, it’s essential that you follow all postoperative instructions to ensure a speedy and healthy recovery.
 Your doctor will be able to go over all the necessary steps you need to take to remain healthy and ensure the procedure is a success.
 Immediately following your procedure, you’ll remain in the hospital for one or two days, under the care of medical staff.
 When you’re able to go home, it’s vital that you keep the advice of your doctor in mind and make sure you attend all follow-up appointments.
 Be sure to keep the following in mind as you return home:

 - Allow Yourself Time to Adjust: Be sure to take the time you need to adjust to your new lifestyle.
 Have patience with yourself, as it will take time to figure out how your new routine of healthy eating and exercise fits within your life.

 - No Heavy Lifting: You should not lift anything more than 15 pounds following your procedure.
 This requirement continues for two weeks, as straining to lift heavy objects could cause complications.